state-hiu/hiu.state.gov/guides/_posts/0100-01-06-publishing-products.md

 ## Step 5: Double-check

-Double check that the product is now visible on the site.
+Double check that the product is now visible on the development site.